 - Endocannabinoid receptors can be found in eye structures and CBG may help treat glaucoma by reducing pressure.

-- One study involving mice found that CBG was effective in combating IBD.
+- Thanks to it's anti-inflammatory properties, one study involving mice found that CBG was effective in combating IBD.

-- CBG also was shown to protect neurons in mice with Huntington’s disease.
+- CBG has also been shown to protect neurons in mice with Huntington’s disease.

 - CBG is currently being studied as a potential cancer fighter.

 - Research in Europe has shown evidence that CBG could be used as an effective antibacterial agent and had success in combating MRSA.